 Design program students should allow additional money for materials and printing costs.

 Second-hand textbooks are often available at reduced prices (check the student forums on Blackboard) or your textbook maybe available for loan in the library (English Language Program students are loaned textbooks for the duration of their course)

 Overseas Student Health Cover (OSHC) is compulsory for most International students who are studying in Australia on a Student visa.

-The costs for OSHC vary depending on the type of cover (single, dual or multi family) and the duration of your studies.
+The costs for OSHC vary depending on the type of cover (single, couple/single parent or family) and the duration of your studies.
 This cost is separate to your tuition fees.

-USC can arrange visa-length OSHC for you and accompanying family members on your behalf with our preferred provider Allianz Global Assistance.
-Fees can range from A$376 for one semester to A$2,138 over three years for an OSHC Essentials single cover policy. *
+USC can arrange visa-length OSHC for you and accompanying family members on your behalf with our preferred provider, Medibank.
+You can review the benefits of Medibank's Comprehensive OSHC policy and pricing here.

-To find out more about the cost of OSHC, you can contact us for a quote.
+To find out more about the cost of OSHC through Medibank, contact the International Office for a quote.

 An international student at USC would normally require approximately A$380 to A$400 per week to live comfortably on the Sunshine Coast.
 This covers typical accommodation costs, food, transport and other daily life expenses.
 This amount is in addition to airfares, visa application, health cover and tuition fees and will vary depending on your lifestyle and preferences.

 If you have a spouse or dependent child accompanying you to Australia, you will need to allow more for living expenses.

 The Department of Home Affairs provide an outline of how much a student should budget for living costs for themselves and any dependents.
 You can view it by visiting their Student visa - Step by Step instructions and by checking the information provided in Step 2 - Gather your documents > Evidence you have enough money for your stay.